emiakia/k8sMonitoring/README.md

 4. **Monitoring**:
    - Custom Golang application monitoring pod lifecycle events.
    - Logs events such as pod creation, deletion, and updates in real-time.
+   - The Docker image for this application is built with GitHub Actions after each push, and the image is then pushed to the GitHub Package Repository.
+The deployment pulls the image from the repository.

 5. **Helm Chart Management**:
    - All components deployed using Helm for consistency and scalability.